Ira Einhorn: Murder of Holly Maddux

-Einhorn had a five-year relationship with Holly Maddux, a graduate of Bryn Mawr College who was originally from Tyler, Texas.
+Einhorn had a five-year relationship with Holly Maddux, a graduate of Bryn Mawr College who was from Tyler, Texas.
 In 1977, Maddux broke up with Einhorn and went to New York City, where she became involved with Saul Lapidus.
-On September 9, 1977, Maddux returned to the Philadelphia apartment she had previously shared with Einhorn to collect her belongings (which Einhorn had reportedly threatened to throw out into the street as trash) and was never seen again.
+On September 9, 1977, Maddux returned to the Powelton Village apartment she had previously shared with Einhorn to collect her belongings (which Einhorn had reportedly threatened to throw out into the street as trash) and was never seen again.
 Several weeks later, the Philadelphia police questioned Einhorn about her disappearance.
 He claimed that Maddux had gone out to the neighborhood co-op to buy some tofu and sprouts, and never returned.

 Einhorn's initial alibi came into question when his neighbors began complaining about a foul smell coming from his apartment, which in turn aroused the suspicion of authorities.
+During this time, Einhorn was dating filmmaker Cecelia Condit, who could not smell the body due to medication she was on affecting her sense of smell.
+Condit would later go on to make the short film Beneath the Skin about this experience.
 Eighteen months later, on March 28, 1979, Maddux's decomposing corpse was found by police in a trunk stored in Einhorn's closet.
 After finding the body, a police officer reportedly said to Einhorn, "It looks like we found Holly," to which he reportedly replied, "You found what you found."
 Einhorn's lawyer, Arlen Specter, negotiated bail of $40,000; he was released from custody after posting a bond of $4,000, or 10% of the $40,000.
 This was paid by Barbara Bronfman (née Baerwald), a Montreal socialite who married into the wealthy Bronfman family and met Einhorn through a shared interest in the paranormal.
 During Einhorn's flight he was again aided by Bronfman, who continued to support him financially until 1988, when she read Steven Levy's damning book on Einhorn, The Unicorn's Secret.

 In 1981, just days before his murder trial was to begin, Einhorn skipped bail and fled to Europe.
 He lived there for the next seventeen years and married a Swedish woman named Annika Flodin.
 In Pennsylvania, as Einhorn had already been arraigned, the state convicted him in absentia of Maddux's murder in 1996.
 Einhorn was sentenced to life in prison without the possibility of parole.